 - How many networking events did you attend this week?

 - How many people did you have coffee or lunch with this week?

-- How many connections did you do for others this week?
-(Sending resources or introducing people that need to meet each other.)
+- How many connections did you make for others this week?
+(Sending resources or introducing people who need to meet each other.)